wodny/aqi/Readme.md

 <!-- Generated in 0,92187 seconds by CMS Made Simple 0.10.3 (not cached) using 18 SQL queries -->
 ```

-WIOŚ has been notified about the problem and promised to notify the IT
+WIOŚ and Aqicn.org have been notified about the bug.
+WIOŚ promised to
+notify their IT guys.

-guys.
-The aqicn.org site confirmed that it influenced the presented
+Aqicn.org confirmed that the bug influenced the data presented on their
-data.
+site.
+At the end of December 2015 the site applied a patch based on
+detection of cases when the WIOŚ site serves data from cache.
+Aqicn.org
+also informed that they have never interpolated values for missing
+sensors using data from nearby stations in Warsaw.
+Presence of
+nonexistent sensors and stations was caused solely by the bug on the
+WIOŚ site.

 In the meantime aqicn.org [started working][11] on the transition to the
 new source of data, i.e. [new GIOŚ portal][12].